 Breathe easy, Arizona.
 The state Legislature has wrapped up its work for the year.

-The longer-than-usual legislative session that included a big boost in state spending—if you count the savings Gov. Doug Ducey and lawmakers squirreled away and the debt they paid down by buying back the state Capitol.
+The longer-than-usual legislative session included a big boost in state spending—if you count the savings Gov. Doug Ducey and lawmakers squirreled away and the debt they paid down by buying back the state Capitol.

 Lawmakers forced a creep out of the House after journalists dug up police reports that he had been arrested for sexually preying on children in the '80s.